PositiveSumNet/Democracy/README.md

 ## Social Media Curation Topics

 We'd like your help curating a set of topics, subtopics, and keywords.
 These will be used to categorize social media content.
-Please submit an Issue here (https://github.com/PositiveSumNet/Democracy/issues) to make suggestions.
+Please submit an Issue [here] (https://github.com/PositiveSumNet/Democracy/issues) or email [whosumsupport@positivesum.net](mailto:whosumsupport@positivesum.net) to make suggestions.

 # Democracy
 - Liberalism: Democrats, liberals, pro democracy